prattpi/piprojects4libraries/opackioskmode/README.md

 Press Ctrl+X, press y, and press enter to save the file.

 Next, type the following command:

+<b>Please note</b> that the following command is used to hide the mouse pointer on the screen.
+In case, you do not want your mouse pointer to blink upon movement, feel free to skip this command.

 `sudo apt-get install unclutter`